PeterCamilleri/CX16/docs/thoughts.md

 libraries together.
 Languages included features to export and import various attributes of the code.
 This allowed shared code.
 More importantly, it allowed a large program, filled with complex ideas, to be broken down into smaller chinks, with simpler, more easily understood ideas.
+Thankfully, they also stripped out comments, allowing code to be clearly explained without a any run-time penalty.
+The problem of writing _useful_ comments still remains however.

 Another benefit of modular design is that the connections in the code are constrained to what is permitted.
 This helps to discourage "spaghetti"